matteocontrini/PlainHttp/README.md

 - Allows to mock requests for unit testing
 - Heavily used in production by [@botfactoryit](https://github.com/botfactoryit/) to send 4 million requests *per day*

-## Why .NET Core 2.2
+## Why .NET Core 3.1

-This library targets .NET Core 2.2 because it requires the `PooledConnectionLifetime` property on `HttpMessageHandler`, introduced in .NET Core 2.2.
+This library targets .NET Core 3.1 (LTS) because it requires the `PooledConnectionLifetime` property on `HttpMessageHandler`, introduced in .NET Core 2.2.
 This makes sure that reusing the same `HttpClient` for a long time doesn't have [unintended consequences](https://github.com/dotnet/corefx/issues/11224) affecting DNS resolution.
 This library in fact keeps a pool of `HttpClient` instances that are never disposed.

 In particular, the library keeps: